Dazarang/Python-API-Development-Course/README.md

 - Path operations
 - CRUD operations
 - Postman
-- Databases with Postgres
+- Databases with PostgreSQL
-    - Managing Postgres with PgAdmin GUI
+    - Managing PostgreSQL with PgAdmin GUI
     - SQL Query and SQL operators
         - Keywords such as IN, LIKE, etc.
         - joins